Student asks teacher to give bonus points to 'whoever scores the lowest' - KTVZ

 Student asks teacher to give bonus points to ‘whoever scores the lowest’

-Winston Lee, a teacher at Letcher County Central High School, was picking up World War II exams in his 11th-grade history class when he noticed an asterisk with a small note toward the bottom of one exam.
+Winston Lee, a teacher at Letcher County Central High School, was picking up exams about World War II in his 11th-grade history class when he noticed an asterisk with a small note toward the bottom of one exam.

 It read, “If you could, can you give my bonus points to whoever scores the lowest?”